safwanakbar86/t20worldcup2024/README.md

-# t20worldcup2024
+# T20 World Cup 2024 Game

-T20 World Cup 2024 Patch for EA Cricket 07
+This includes the T20 World Cup 2024 Patch for EA Cricket 07